Jennifer Rostock: History

 They met Werner Krumme, who later became their record producer, during a songwriting workshop in Rostock.
 After both finished high school (Gymnasium) in the summer of 2006, they moved to Berlin to pursue a career in music.
 There they also met their future band members Alex, Christoph, and Baku.

 The band's name was originally based on a misunderstanding.
-Employees at the Planet Roc recording studios in Berlin repeatedly addressed notes for them to "Jennifer Rostock".
+Employees at the Planet Roc Studio in Berlin repeatedly addressed notes for them to "Jennifer Rostock".
 Weist later explained: "Jennifer was directed at me, and Rostock, because they remembered we are from the coast, and Rostock was probably the only town the studio guys knew up there."
 This working title was eventually embraced by the band and became their official name.

 In 2007, the group gave their first concerts as Jennifer Rostock and they signed a recording contract with Warner Music.
 They mainly performed in the Berlin club scene and played as opening acts for the British bands Chikinki and Gallows.
 In October, Jennifer Rostock released the EP Ich will hier raus as a vinyl record and they first receiving radio airplay by local stations in Berlin.
 In February 2008, their first single, "Kopf oder Zahl", was placed in rotation by MTV Germany.
 They competed with that song at the Bundesvision Song Contest, a German television show based on the Eurovision Song Contest, and came in fifth.
 Jennifer Rostock’s debut album, Ins offene Messer, was released the following day and reached number 31 in the German album charts.

 They released two additional singles from their debut album, "Feuer" and "Himalaya".
 In June, Jennifer Rostock performed at MTV Campus Invasion in Jena, which was broadcast live by MTV, and they played at music festivals and concerts throughout Germany; they also had several shows in Austria and Switzerland.
 In October, they performed their song "Himalaya" at the tour premiere of German rock musician Udo Lindenberg in Rostock.

 On 15 November 2017, the band announced via Facebook to go on hiatus after their planned tour for 2018.
 On 13 May 2018, they played their last show in the sold out Columbiahalle in Berlin.